-WG: There are lots of ads on info boards in the Mensa building, offering flats to share.
-This is called “WG” or “Wohngemeinschaft”, i.e., you get your own room but share kitchen and bathroom.
+WG / shared flat: There are lots of ads on info boards in the University’s Mensa building, offering flats to share.
+This is called “WG” or “Wohngemeinschaft”, i.e., you have your own room but share kitchen and bathroom.
 The rent for this kind of accommodation is usually quite low.

 Deposit: If you rent an apartment make sure the deposit is reasonable: i.e. two or three monthly rents.
 Kaltmiete (rent excl. heating and service charges) and Warmmiete (rent incl. heating) refer to the amount of the basic rent and the rent with utilities.
 The deposit is returned to you with interest if you leave the apartment undamaged.
 The landlord should set up a deposit account with the bank for this purpose.

-Electricity: is directly paid to the electricity company with which you sign a contract when moving in.
-Since they can only estimate how much you will consume, you pay a monthly flat rate and the difference is settled after the end of each year.
-When you move in and out, and also sometimes in between your tenancy, the electricity readings are taken by them.
+Electricity: is directly paid to the electricity company with which you sign a contract when moving into a new flat.
+Since they can only estimate how much energy you will consume, you pay a monthly flat rate and the difference is settled after the end of each year.
+When you move in and out, and also sometimes in between your tenancy, the electricity readings are registered by them.
 If your consumption exceeds the payments made so far, the monthly flat rate will be increased, if you have consumed less, it will be decreased.
 In some houses the hot water is heated by a boiler instead of the heating system and hence uses electricity.
 Please note that this increases the costs for electricity immensely.

-Utilities: Besides the monthly electricity charges, you are charged for utilities, which include the costs for heating (including heating up the water if not done electrically), garbage disposal, property tax, charges for street cleaning, lighting in the public areas of the house, costs for the elevator, water consumption and sewage, fees for the janitor ("Hausmeister"), insurances, cable tv, and for tending the garden.
+Utilities: Apart from the monthly electricity charges, you are charged for utilities, which include the costs for heating (including heating up the water if not done electrically), garbage disposal, property tax, charges for street cleaning, lighting in the public areas of the house, costs for the elevator, water consumption and sewage, fees for the caretaker ("Hausmeister"), insurances, cable tv, and for tending the garden.
 The utilities ("Nebenkosten") account for the difference between the "Kaltmiete (basic rent)" and the "Warmmiete (basic rent plus utilities)".

 The biggest portion of the utilities is caused by heating costs, which very much depend on your consumption (not only heating up your room but also heating the water you consume (shower, etc.).
 When moving in and out, the meters for the heating and water are read to calculate your consumption during your tenancy.
 All other utility charges are calculated according to your length of tenancy and number of square meter of your flat.